Commercial Vehicle Accident Settlements: Everything You Need To Know

 Many people are cautious when sharing the road with large commercial vehicles.
 There is reason to be careful, as a commercial vehicle accident can be devastating.
 Aside from catastrophic damage to your own car, the risk is high for critical injuries such as head trauma, broken bones, internal trauma, and nerve damage.
-If you are involved in an accident with a commercial vehicle, you should speak with a personal injury attorney to review your case.
+If you are involved in an accident with a commercial vehicle, you should speak with a personal injury attorney to review your case and find out how much your commercial vehicle accident settlement may be worth.

 Find out the maximum compensation you could receive.

-CMV stands for commercial motor vehicle and commonly refers to semi trucks or buses.
-Generally speaking, a CMV is larger and heavier than the car, truck, or SUV that most of us use in our daily travels.
-These types of accidents are almost always serious.
+The term “commercial vehicle” commonly refers to semi trucks, work trucks/vans, or buses/large taxis.
+Generally speaking, a commercial vehicle is larger and heavier than the car, truck, or SUV that most of us use in our daily travels.
+These types of accidents are usually more serious that a car hitting another car.
 Even accidents that happen at low speeds can cause massive damage to a smaller vehicle and severe injuries.

 Some examples of commercial motor vehicles include: